 Step 1.
 Fill Out the Common Application

-The first step of the admission requirements is to fill out the common application.
-It includes basic information about the student, like full name, address, and other relevant information.
-We can summarize the information required in the common application as follows:
+The first step is to fill out the Common Application.
+Stanford requires first-year applicants to apply online through the Common Application.
+It includes basic information about the student, such as full name, address, educational background, and other relevant information.
+The main Common Application sections may include the following:

-- Extracurricular activities, family responsibilities, work experience, etc.
+- Activities, family responsibilities, work experience, volunteering, and other commitments

-You can add the information mentioned once the candidate has created their profile on the given application page.
-Once the common application is complete, you can review it to ensure that the information provided is correct so that it doesn’t result in problems for the student.
+You can add this information once the candidate has created a profile on the Common App website.
+Once the Common Application is complete, students should review it carefully to make sure the information is correct before submitting it.

 Step 2.
 Prepare for Stanford Essays

 The next step is writing essays for the application.
-Short essays are required to learn about students’ interests, the reason for their admission or transfer, favorite activities, and future goals.
-These essays are used to assess the value of the student application.
+Short essays help Stanford learn about students’ interests, experiences, character, and potential contributions to the university community.
+These essays are used as part of Stanford’s holistic review.

 Step 3.
 Pay for the Application Fee